Aiky30/shed-pi/README.md

 1. Fix: Bug: The script startup gets an incorrect time (Hasn't yet got the internet time)
 2. Instructions on pinout
+3. Tests for the utils and base protocol
+4. Extend Baseprotocol with a reusable run method

-# TODO: General Integration test for the logger using a fake module
+5. General Integration test for the logger using a fake module

-# TODO: Test default endpoint address settings work in theory, because the test above overrides them
+6. Test default endpoint address settings work in theory, because the test above overrides them

-# TODO: Device startup and shutdown needs a unit test
+7. Device startup and shutdown needs a unit test

-# TOOD: Temp probe should be a fixture
+8. Temp probe should be a fixture

-# TOOD: CPU temp probe should be a fixture
+9. CPU temp probe should be a fixture

-# TODO: Split the RPI and custom temp module, they will be standalone modules, New RPI module with it's own CPU temp component

 ### Wish list: